behavioral-data/CORAL/README.md

 You could also find all the labels in `id2stages.json` and create your own dataset.

 ### 3. Weak supervision starts before unsupervised topic model
 To help the model converge faster, we add unsupervised topic model 1 epoch after weak supervision starts.
-You could explore this by changing `hinge_loss_start_point` in `train.sh`.
+You could explore this with different values of `--hinge_loss_start_point` in `train.sh`.